-She also does an amazing job of making anchor charts.
-I walk by her room a dozen times a day and I always peek in her room.
-There have been many a day when I walk by and see an anchor chart she has up in display and then I think “oh duh…I should have totally made an anchor chart for this lesson” and I run back into my room and whip up a chart real quick.
+Holly always had a really cozy and welcoming classroom.
+She also did an amazing job of making anchor charts.
+There were many days when I would walk by and see an anchor chart she had up on display and then I think “oh duh…I should have totally made an anchor chart for this lesson.”
+Then I’d run back into my room and whip up a chart real quick.

 Anchor Chart Ideas

-As I’ve talked about on the blog plenty of times before, our campus has been trained by Debbie Diller for the past three years, so a lot of Holly’s anchor charts come from Debbie’s book, Growing Independent Learners.
+As I’ve talked about on the blog plenty of times before, the campus Holly and I worked for was trained by Debbie Diller for three years, so a lot of Holly’s anchor charts come from Debbie’s book, Growing Independent Learners.

-This is the most recent chart I have copied from Holly.
+This was one of the simplest charts I copied from Holly.
 Simple, to the point, and shows multiple (HAH!
 See what I did there?!?) strategies for students to use.